 Sapphire is one of a few gemstones that can exhibit a color change.
 A color change gem is a stone that changes from one color to another color depending upon the light source.
 Color change sapphires go from blue in daylight to purple or violet in incandescent light.
 The color change occurs in sapphire because of the atomic structure of the stone.
 The ultraviolet rays in sunlight or fluorescent light excite the atoms in a color change, but artificial (incandescent) light does not.
 As a general rule when evaluating color change gemstones, the more dramatic the color change, the more desirable the material.
 You do not want to use your imagination to see the color change.
 Ideally, you are looking for a 100% color change with two pleasing colors.
 In sapphires, one side should look like a gem blue sapphire and the other side a top quality amethyst.
 You do not want a stone that "bleeds", which means you can see the two colors at the same time under a single light source.
 Additionally, the more vivid the color of a color change, the more valuable the gemstone is.
 Generally, sapphires with a pastel color (lighter tone) exhibit a less dramatic color change.
 Color changes can also be too dark (black out) and the color change is masked by the black.
 Ideally, you want a dramatic color change with a medium tone and intense color.

 Color change sapphire is also known as alexandrite-like sapphire.
 However, many may prefer the dramatic color change of top sapphires over the meager supply of weak color change alexandrite presently on the market.
-In addition, while top alexandrites can reach over $10,000 per carat, top color change sapphires are available for less than 10% of the price.
+In addition, while top alexandrites can reach over $20,000 per carat, top color change sapphires are available for approximately 1/3 of the price.

 You must assume that all sapphires, unless otherwise confirmed by an American Gemological Laboratory (AGL) Colored Stone Grading Report, are heat treated.
 To help identify an unheated Burma fancy sapphire, try to locate short rutile needles that intersect at 60 degree angles and inclusions that are intact (unexploded).
 Although the heating of sapphires is acceptable in the trade because the process is permanent, it must be disclosed to consumers.
 Without this treatment process, it would be impossible to meet the world demand for fancy sapphires.
 Some dealers claim their fancy sapphires are cooked with" low" heat.
 This is like being a little bit pregnant, a gemstone is either heated or not, although low heat is preferable to the "super-fried" treatments of today.
 Another relatively unknown treatment issue for sapphires is oiling.
 The oil can be removed by soaking the gemstones in acetone or similar chemicals.
 An accurate view of the material is possible after the process is completed.
 Once the oil is removed from the sapphires the material can then be safely cleaned in ultrasonics and steamers.
 Due to the potential treatment issues of heat, oiling, and irradiation, it is important to have an independent lab report when buying/selling an expensive fancy colored sapphire.